tanish1201/Player_reidentification_model/Player Re-Identification in a Single Feed.md

 *   `reid_script_corrected_v5.py`: The main Python script containing the latest re-identification logic.
 *   `requirements.txt`: Lists the Python packages required to run the script.
-*   `implementation_guide.pdf`: A detailed document explaining the core concepts and initial implementation steps of player re-identification.
-*   `reid_errors_analysis.pdf`: An in-depth analysis of the persistent errors encountered during the development of the tracking logic, distinguishing between model and algorithm limitations.
 *   `create_dummy_video.py`: A utility script to create a dummy video file for testing purposes (if `15sec_input_720p.mp4` is not available).
 *   `best.pt`: The YOLOv11 object detection model (should be placed here).
 *   `15sec_input_720p.mp4`: The input video file (should be placed here).